peerlibrary/annotator/src/tasks_introduction.coffee.md

  * Nameless task #1: 1 - Finished in 7ms.
  *  Task A is done!

-### Two different interfaces ###

-The object returned by the task manager's `create` method has the [Promise interface](http://api.jquery.com/promise/).
-It's intended usage is to observe the state of the task, use it as a dependency for other tasks, and add callbacks.

-The object passed to the code is a (modified) [Deferred Object](http://api.jquery.com/category/deferred-object/).
-It's intended usage is controlling the state of the task (by the code of the task) by calling `resolve()`, `reject()` and `notify()`.

-These two interfaces are similar, but not the same.
-The second one should probably be renamed from task to something else.
-(Controller?)

 ### Two approach to dependencies

 Let's define some more tasks: